matxtam/ntuee-plus/doc/contribution.md

 ## Step 6 Push

-After you finished tour work, push this branch to origin.
+After you finished your work, push this branch to origin.
 Please do not use git pull, since it may create redundant commits.

 ```